Oyase-shinobi/EcoCollect-Hackathon/Scroll-2024/README.md

 ## Project Start Date
 This project was initiated on **September 24, 2024** and developed as a fresh idea for the Scroll Hackathon.

-## Deployed and Verified Contracts on Scroll
+## Deployed and Verified Contracts on Scroll: click the addresses to view on explorer
 - **TrustBazaar Contract:** [0xE006Ef36BA678Ed201587E91200de47255c3d664](https://sepolia.scrollscan.com/address/0xE006Ef36BA678Ed201587E91200de47255c3d664#code)
 - **OGToken Contract:** [0xe47fCcABcC282fE9A621c88Ad9E8749a38f61C15](https://sepolia.scrollscan.com/address/0xe47fCcABcC282fE9A621c88Ad9E8749a38f61C15#code)